Toniq-Labs/fleek-iterative-deploy/README.md

 Requires Node.js 16.

+_Bonus points_: you won't use up your Fleek computation minutes because GitHub will be running your build command!

 # What this solves

 Fleek will easily fail to deploy to the IC if your site has too many files.
 Typically this is worked-around by manually deploying files iteratively.
 This script does it automatically and seamlessly!